 I had just turned five in the early 1950s.
 My parents took me to the Lions Club Christmas party, where my father was the president.

 The children gathered in the assembly hall, eagerly awaiting Santa’s arrival.
 When Santa walked in the door, their eyes lit up.
 They clapped, cheered, and bounced up and down.
 He waved his large hand, covered in a white glove.
-“Ho ho ho!” he exclaimed as he made his way to the front of the room, pulling his giant red sack behind him.
+“Ho ho ho!” he exclaimed as he strolled to the front of the room, pulling his giant red sack behind him.
 Then Santa settled into a large, Santa-sized chair and picked up the microphone.
 One by one, he called each child by name to come to the front.

 It felt like ages, but finally, he called my name.
 I skipped up the aisle, my blond braids bouncing from side to side as I went to meet him.